Average Weather in Porto Portugal

 The brighter period of the year lasts for 3.1 months, from May 17 to August 21, with an average daily incident shortwave energy per square meter above 6.6 kWh.
 The brightest day of the year is July 6, with an average of 7.9 kWh.

 The darker period of the year lasts for 3.6 months, from October 25 to February 15, with an average daily incident shortwave energy per square meter below 2.9 kWh.
 The darkest day of the year is December 25, with an average of 1.7 kWh.

 For the purposes of this report, the geographical coordinates of Porto are 41.150 deg latitude, -8.611 deg longitude, and 272 ft elevation.

-The topography within 2 miles of Porto contains significant variations in elevation, with a maximum elevation change of 571 feet, and an average elevation above sea level of 272 feet.
-Within 10 miles contains very significant variations in elevation (1,247 feet).
-Within 50 miles contains extreme variations in elevation (4,695 feet).
+The topography within 2 miles of Porto contains significant variations in elevation, with a maximum elevation change of 571 feet and an average elevation above sea level of 272 feet.
+Within 10 miles contains significant variations in elevation (1,247 feet).
+Within 50 miles contains very significant variations in elevation (4,695 feet).

 The area within 2 miles of Porto is covered by artificial surfaces (90%), within 10 miles by artificial surfaces (31%) and water (28%), and within 50 miles by water (41%) and trees (27%).

 This report illustrates the typical weather in Porto, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.

 Temperature and Dew Point

 There are 2 weather stations near enough to contribute to our estimation of the temperature and dew point in Porto.